cri98-dev/sist-cloud-project/README.md

 # How to ssh into created VMs?

-Just type in a shell "ssh \<vm-name\>"
+Just type in a shell "ssh \<vm-name\>".

 <b>N.B.:</b>
 - VM names can be found:

   - in config.sh file, in the HOSTS array.
   - in azure_cluster_management/cluster_config.sh, in the HOSTNAMES array.
-  - by simply typing "cat ~/.ssh/config" in a shell
+  - by simply typing "cat ~/.ssh/config" in a shell.